So, you decided that blogging for business is the best way to drive traffic to your company’s website. What do you do next?

 There are a lot of great ways you can get into the heads of your audience and see what is bothering them.
 For starters, there are tools like Google AdWords Keyword Planner or Google Trends where you can see what topics are trending.
 Or, better yet, you can look at your blog’s internal search data to find what your visitors are looking for and if they found what they were expecting to find.

-You can also go to forums and social networks and read comments and discussion to get information on a variety of topics.
+You can also go to forums and social networks and read comments and discussions to get information on a variety of topics.

 Besides topics, your content format is also important.
 There is a vast array of content formats you can choose from, such as how-to’s, case studies, opinion posts, interviews, reviews, eBooks, quotes, videos, slide shares, infographics and so on.